 Target Audience

-The target audience for this document is the IT staff responsible for implementing SUSE Enterprise Storage as a backup target for Veeam.
+The target audience for this document is IT staff or consultants responsible for implementing SUSE Enterprise Storage as a backup target for Veeam.
 Reasonable administrative knowledge of Linux and SUSE Enterprise Storage and operational knowledge of Veeam is assumed.

 Business problem and business value